Beninese nationality law: By naturalization

 Naturalization can be granted to persons who have resided in the territory for a sufficient period of time to confirm they understand the customs and traditions of the society.
 General provisions are that applicants be of good character and in good health, have no criminal history of sentencing greater than one year, and are able to speak either the Beninois or French language.
 If nationality is being considered for exceptional service to the nation, there can be no limiting conditions.
-The general residency requirement is three years, but in the case of a foreign spouse, or someone born in Benin, the residency requirement is waived.
+The general residency requirement is ten years, but in the case of a foreign spouse, or someone born in Benin, the residency requirement is waived.
 Besides foreigners meeting the criteria, other persons who may be naturalized include: